 At some point in our childhoods, we were all warned that reading in poor light would ruin our eyes.
 Later on when many of us got glasses, we even felt guilty about the time we spent under the covers reading bedtime stories by flashlight.
 But was poor reading light really the cause of our vision loss?

-Despite all the eye strain and headaches we may have endured, the answer is no. Contrary to popular belief, reading in low light does not ruin eyesight.
+Contrary to popular belief, the answer is no. Reading in low light does not ruin eyesight.
 Most eyes worsen simply as an effect of aging.
-However, while doctors agree that there is no evidence of poor reading light being detrimental to vision, good reading light can reduce uncomfortable short-term effects as well as make reading more enjoyable.
+However, while doctors agree that there is no evidence of poor reading light being detrimental to vision, good reading light can reduce uncomfortable short-term effects such as headaches or eye strain as well as make reading more enjoyable.
 The guidelines below will help you choose the best reading light for your eyes.

 Perhaps the most important choice to make when choosing a reading light is the kind of fixture you should use.
 Is overhead lighting, or reading next to a window, enough?
 Or would a more concentrated light be preferable?
 Here’s what we recommend.